Change Management | White Paper

 • Reorganizing the structure after an acquisition

-• Introduce a new management software
+• Introducing new management software

-• Launching a digital transformation Industry 4.0
+• Launching an Industry 4.0 digital transformation

-In its essence, therefore, change management implies transformation and as such very often requires leaving the "comfort zone" and entering a territory rich in new opportunities, but unknown and therefore "worrisome" and "tiring" to explore.
+In its essence, then, change management implies transformation and as such very often requires leaving the “comfort zone” and entering a territory rich in new opportunities, but unknown and therefore “worrisome” and “tiring” to explore.
 This concept applies in the abstract to the entire organization involved in the change, but in reality it is concretized on each individual person who will be called upon to change in his or her daily behavior and way of working.